Sri Rama Rajyam

 Upon its release, Sri Rama Rajyam received positive reviews and became a commercial success.
 Sri Rama Rajyam garnered seven State Nandi Awards, including the Nandi Award for Best Feature Film; three Filmfare Awards South, and one SIIMA Award.
-The film was featured at the 42nd International Film Festival of India on 28 November 2011.
+The film was featured at the 42nd IFFI on 28 November 2011.
 The film was simultaneously dubbed into Tamil, and Malayalam with the same title, and in Hindi as Ayodhyapati Sri Ram.

 Plot

-Lord Rama returns to Ayodhya after defeating Ravana along with Goddess Sita to be crowned as the emperor and settles down to a harmonious lifestyle.
-When his spies inform him that his reputation may be at stake as Sita had spent over a year in Ravana's Lanka, he asks Lakshmana to ensure that Sita is sent to exile.
-A devastated, pregnant, and distraught Sita is rescued by Valmiki, who takes her to his Ashram by renaming her Lokapavni, where she subsequently gives birth to twin sons Lava and Kusha.
-Lord Hanuman also accompanies Sita and serves her in the form of tribal child Balaraju.
-Valmiki trains them in every possible way, including knowledge, warfare, and religion.
-Ten years later, the twins decide to visit a drought and famine-ravaged Ayodhya to get the blessings of Srirama and Sita as well as recite the Ramayan, and here they find that Srirama has exiled Sita, and they return home disappointed and refuse to recite the Ramayan any more.
-The twins then stop the Aswamedha horse, not realising that they will soon be thrust into a confrontation with Lakshman, Rama, and the entire army of Ayodhya.
+Lord Rama returns to Ayodhya after killing the demon king Ravana along with his rescued wife Goddess Sita to be crowned as the emperor and settles down to a harmonious lifestyle.
+When his spies inform him that his reputation may be at stake as Sita had spent over a year in Ravana's prison, he asks his brother Lakshmana to ensure that Sita is sent to exile.
+A devastated, pregnant, and distraught Sita is exiled to the forest, but is rescued by the saint Valmiki, who takes her to his hermitage by renaming her Lokapavni, where she subsequently gives birth to twin sons Lava and Kusha.
+Lord Hanuman also accompanies Sita and serves her in the disguise of a tribal child named Balaraju.
+Valmiki trains Lava and Kusha in every possible way, including knowledge, warfare, and religion.
+Ten years later, the twins, not knowing that Rama is their father and Sita is their mother, decide to visit a drought and famine-ravaged Ayodhya to get the blessings of Rama and Sita as well as recite the Ramayana, and here they find that Srirama has exiled Sita, and they return home disappointed and refuse to recite the Ramayana any more.
+The twins then stop the Ashwamedha horse, not realising that they will soon be thrust into a confrontation with Lakshman, Rama, and the entire army of Ayodhya.
 After that, they find out that their father is Rama himself.
-Sita reunites her two sons Kusha and Lava with their father Rama and returns to her mother Bhudevi.
+Sita reunites her two sons Kusha and Lava with their father Rama and tearfully returns to her mother Bhudevi.
 Rama and his brothers renounce the throne and crown Rama's sons, Lava and Kusha, king.
 Rama returns to Vaikuntha.
 As he merges into his original form, Vishnu, he is reunited with Sita in her original form, Lakshmi.